 The approved cross-connection control device inspector (CCDI) shall have the right to enter at any reasonable time any property served by a connection to the public water supply or distribution system of the city for the purpose of verifying the presence or absence of cross connections.
 The water superintendent or his authorized agent shall have the right to enter at any reasonable time any property served by a connection to the public water supply or distribution system of the city for connection control inspection.
 On demand, the owner, lessees or occupants of any property so served shall furnish to the supervisor of public works, supervisor of water or his/her authorized designee any information which he may request regarding the piping system or water use on such property.
-The refusal of such information, when demanded, shall, within the discretion of the supervisor of public works, supervisor of the supervisor of public works as provided in this article.
+The refusal of such information, when demanded, shall, within the discretion of the supervisor of public works, supervisor of water or his/her authorized designee be deemed evidence of the presence of improper connections as provided in this article.